Memorable Manitobans: Vaughan Lawson Baird (1927-2013)

 He practised law with the Winnipeg firm of Pitblado Hoskin then spent 31 years with the firm of Newman MacLean.
 In 1966, he was made a Queen’s Counsel.
 Toward the end of his legal career, he practised with Baker Zivot and Pullan Guld.
 Known for his combative style in the courtroom, over a period of years starting in 1980 he challenged the constitutionality of Manitoba’s English-only legislation, culminating in arguments before the Canadian Supreme Court.
 He was a candidate for the St. Boniface constituency in the 1968 federal general election but was defeated by Joseph-Philippe Guay.

 As a member of committees planning the 1967 Pan Am Games in Winnipeg, he worked to obtain federal funding for the Pan Am Pool.
 At the local level, he was involved in founding the Manitoba Sports Federation, which evolved into Sport Manitoba, and the creation of a sports lottery organization that eventually grew into the Western Canada Lottery Corporation.
 He founded the Aquatic Hall of Fame and Museum of Canada and he continued to curate its collection of aquatics-related art and memorabilia through to his final days.
+He served on an athletic committee of the Manitoba Centennial Corporation.
 In recognition of his contributions to sports, he was inducted into the Manitoba Sports Hall of Fame (1984).

 A noted patron of the arts community in Manitoba, he was especially fond of painting and sculpture, and buildings and parks around Winnipeg contain works that he donated.
 He wrote the books The Sculptress Marguerite Taylor (1966) and The Sculptor: Cecil Clarence Richards, R.C.A.
 (1981) about noted Manitoba sculptors.